Bad IP Addresses and How to fix bad IPs!

 For most people the sole function of an IP address is to get you onto the internet.
 Which is of course very important to many of us.
 However it’s really a way of connecting with other computers via a protocol called TCP/IP the universal language of the net.
 If your computer/phone/tablet or whatever doesn’t have a valid address that can communicate with your Internet access point then you won’t be able to enjoy access to the internet at all.

-the most common scenario by far for total lockout from the internet is when your device is automatically assigned a default address for some reason.
+The most common scenario by far for total lockout from the internet is when your device is automatically assigned a default address for some reason.
 It’s not actually a bad IP address merely one that can’t communicate properly in most scenarios.

 A Bad IP is normally assigned from the range 169.x.x.x and is actually a default automatic address assigned to your device when there were no proper one’s available.
 It’s a perfectly functional IP in theory but one that will be unable to communicate with all the devices on your local network including crucially the modem/router or access point which allows access to the internet.